Ship Info – Sail Croatia on our Small Ship Cruises

 Just a quick reminder that cruises aren’t automatically covered under all travel insurance, so please check with your travel insurer if you need special cruise insurance before you book.

-For Cruise FAQs and advice about what to bring, meals onboard, laundry, tipping etc, please see our ‘Before Your Cruise’ info page here; Before Your Cruise
+See our ‘Croatia Cruise FAQ’ info page for Cruise FAQs and advice about what to bring, meals onboard, laundry, tipping etc.

 The majority of ships have Passenger Cabins on 2 decks: